 Aircraft are required to adhere to strict noise limits

 The main regulations for the aviation industry are defined on an international level.
-Under the United Nations umbrella organization, the International Civil Aviation Organization (ICAO) deals with the issue of reducing aircraft noise.
-For example, it requires new aircraft to obtain a certificate for both prototype and operational approval.
+Under the umbrella organization that is the United Nations, the ICAO (International Civil Aviation Organization) deals with the issue of reducing aircraft noise.
 However, airport operators themselves can also ban particularly loud aircraft types.
 Munich Airport does not allow loud aircraft without certificates according to ICAO Annex 16 to take off from or land on its premises.
-For the planned third runway, the same will also apply to aircraft assigned to Chapter 2 and also to marginal Chapter 3 aircraft.
-Other organizations and projects have set similar goals: Under its vision for 2020, the EU’s ACARE (Advisory Council for Aviation Research in Europe) is aiming to halve perceptible noise, while the EU’s «Flightpath 2050» project hopes to reduce noise emissions by 65 percent by 2050 taking the year 2000 as its base figure.
+For the planned third runway, the same will also apply to aircraft assigned to Chapter 2, and also to marginal Chapter 3 aircraft.
+Other organizations and projects have set similar goals: With its vision for 2020, the EU’s ACARE (Advisory Council for Aviation Research in Europe) is aiming to halve perceptible noise, while the EU’s «Flightpath 2050» project hopes to reduce noise emissions by 65 percent by 2050 taking the year 2000 as its base figure.

 Night flight regulations at Munich Airport

-The night-flight curfew in force includes a noise quota, which takes into account aircraft types and sizes, and the number of aircraft movements.
-During 2016, only 64 percent of the permissible noise volume was used at Munich Airport.
-In 2016, the mean night-time continuous sound level at the borders to the control zone did not exceed the permitted value of 50 dB (A).
+The night-flight curfew includes a noise quota, which is based on aircraft types and sizes, and the number of aircraft movements.
+During 2017, only 65 percent of the permissible noise volume was used at Munich Airport.
+In 2017, the mean night-time continuous sound level at the borders to the control zone did not exceed the permitted value of 50 dB(A).
 The current night-flight curfew, introduced in 2001, will also apply for the planned third runway.
-The third runway may only be used at night in exceptional circumstances, such as an emergency or the closure of one of the other two runways.
-This means that the current noise quota will remain the same.
+The third runway may only be used at night in exceptional circumstances, such as an emergency or closure of one of the other runways.

 Noise reduction measures provide relief for residents

-Noise control plays a major role with respect to environmental issues at airports.
-Airport operators aim to keep the impact on residents and employees caused by aircraft noise as low as possible.
-They apply a range of steps to achieve this, including operational, technical, and financial measures.
+Munich Airport aims to keep the impact on residents and employees caused by flight noise as low as possible.
+It applies a range of steps to achieve this, including operational, technical, and financial measures.

 The impact of aircraft noise

-According to the latest analyses by the German Federal Environment Agency, road noise inflicted mean continuous sound levels of above 55 dB(A) on 10.2 million people across Germany; railway noise of the same level affected 6.2 million people, while aircraft noise affected 791,000 people.
-In contrast to other major airports, Munich Airport has performed very well thanks to the excellent conditions at the site: at Munich Airport, the proportion of people who live in the area around the airport and are affected by aircraft noise is only around five percent of the comparable group at Frankfurt Airport and as little as one percent of those near London-Heathrow Airport.
+According to the latest analyses by the German Federal Environment Agency, 10.2 million people across Germany were affected by road noise, 6.2 million people were affected by railway noise, and 791,000 people were affected by aircraft noise with an average noise level of over 55 dB(A).
+In contrast to other major airports, Munich Airport has performed very well thanks to the excellent conditions at the site.
+At Munich Airport, the proportion of people who live in the area around the airport and are affected by aircraft noise is only around five percent of the comparable group at Frankfurt Airport and as little as one percent of those near London Heathrow Airport.